fchauvel/ntnu-idata2302-website/source/labs/sequences.rst

    :label: lab/sequences/extrema/worst-case
    :nonumber:

    What is the worst-case scenario for your algorithm?
-Give an example of sequence that triggers that worst case.
+Give an sample sequence that triggers that worst case.

 .. exercise:: 2 points
    :label: lab/sequences/extrema/worst-case/count